verily-src/workbench-app-devcontainers/startupscript/README.md

 Clone this repo and put it in a public repo you own.
 Make the change

 - Step 2
-  In the UI, create a custom rstudio app pointing at your personal repo.
+  In the UI, create a custom r-analysis app pointing at your personal repo.

 - Step 3
   Wait for the notebook to spin up and go to the instance.
 Check .workbench/post-startup-output.txt to see if it succeeds.